 The mutual fund is one of the most common investment vehicles in the United States.
-Almost half of all U.S. households have money invested in Mutual Funds, perhaps as part of a 401k or retirement planning.
+Almost half of U.S. households have money invested in mutual funds, perhaps as part of a 401k or retirement plan.

-The idea behind the creation of mutual funds over 20 years ago was to form a company that will invest the money of the investors on their behalf.
+The idea behind the creation of mutual funds over 20 years ago was to form a company that would invest the investors’ money on their behalf.
 If you invest in the mutual fund, you would be investing in the company; they would then take your money and invest it in an array of assets, stock, bonds, or treasuries.

 As an owner of a piece of the mutual fund, you will be able to earn money from potentially three revenue streams: